ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 Claims are returned as a JSON object.

 !!! note ""
     Example response from `userinfo_endpoint`.
-Any of these claims may be used to map a user to a role in a workspace.
+Use any of these claims to a map a user to a role in a workspace.
     ```json
     {
         "email": "mark.black@ni.com",